edthedev/scratch_lessons/ScribbleBug.md

 *Move 10 steps* is another *Motion* block.
 It tell scribble bug to move forward a little bit.
 Since it goes inside the *Forever* block, Scribble Bug will always move forward.
 If we forget this command, Scribble Bug will forget to move.

+You can double-click any block to try it out.
+Some blocks do not do much until they are connected to other blocks.
+But *Move 10 steps* is a good block to try double-clicking. *Move 10 steps* will make the sprite move a little bit.

 ## Assemble

 Now that we have all the parts, here's the way to put them together: